 If necessary, the NOCC sends a configuration update to the Satellite Payload to update the replication table so that the receiving PIM ST can receive multicast datagrams.
 The NOCC microcasts back, to the microcell of the receiving ST, a Dynamic Join Acknowledgement/Announcement, per multicast group, to the group address, granting the Dynamic Join request.
-The NOCC microcasts the Dynamic Join Acknowledgement/Announcement/Announcement/Announcement/Experiment/Announcement/Section 2010, see it.
+The NOCC microcasts the Dynamic Join Acknowledgement/Announcement message to the microcell of the receiving ST so that all the multicast group members, within that microcell, see it.
 Figure D.4.5 illustrates the NOCC-ST Dynamic Join/Prune Acknowledgement/Announcement process.